alexpeshe/Python-Learning/README.md

 - Automate the boring stuff by Al Sweigart pdf book
 - Jupyter notebooks with excercise and code snippets inside

+-  Tools used:

+Mainly but not limited to Jupyter Lab & Notebooks, VS Code and Pycharm

 # 100 Days of Coding Challanges ( main aim is to code 1-2 hrs per day)

+- Resources

+Cheat sheets, Jupyter Notebooks, .py program and script files.

+- Tools used:

+Mainly but not limited to Jupyter Lab & Notebooks, VS Code and Pycharm